Bridging Loans: What They Are & How To Get One

 Another distinction we need to make is between two different types of bridging loans: open and closed.

-Open bridging loans are somewhat more flexible than closed as there is no clear date that the bridge loan has to be repaid by.
-An exit strategy must be evidenced as usual and there will be a cut-off point, but it will be within a specific timeframe, rather than a defined date.
+Open bridging loans are somewhat more flexible than closed ones as there is no clear date by which the bridge loan has to be repaid.
+An exit strategy must be evidenced as usual, and there will be a cut-off point, but it will be within a specific timeframe rather than a defined date.

 Closed bridging loans have clear settlement dates, agreed in advance.
 You will only be offered one of these deals if the lender knows exactly when you’ll be able to pay the money back.

-For example, if the exit strategy is a sale with an offer already on the table.
-Closed bridging loans generally come with lower interest rates, but are harder to come by.
+For example, if the exit strategy is a sale with an offer already on the table, closed bridging loans generally have lower interest rates but are harder to come by.

 We're so confident in our service, we guarantee it.